cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 1    1.73    59.5      M
 ```

-The content of a data frame can also be explored with the method `info`.
-It reports the dimensions, the data type and the number of non-missing values of every column of the data frame.
+The content of a data frame can also be explored with the method `.info()`.
+It prints a report containing the dimensions, the data type and the number of non-missing values of every column of the data frame.
 Note that the data type of the third column, for which you would have expected `str`, is reported as `object`.
 Don't worry about this, you could apply the string methods to this column.

 ```
 In [15]: bio.info()